Omar-kh/personal-blog/content/blog/http_server_python_scratch/introduction.md

 In sum, HTTP isn't just about primary requests and responses.
 It's a choreographed dance of metadata, methods, status codes, and efficient connections, operating behind the scenes of our web interactions.

-## More Resources for the curious minds
+### More Resources for the curious minds

 Diving deeper into HTTP's intricacies?
 Here are a few invaluable resources to propel your journey:

-- RFCs (Request For Comments): The official documentation for internet standards.
+- **RFCs (Request For Comments)**: The official documentation for internet standards.
 You can start with [RFC 2616](https://tools.ietf.org/html/rfc2616) for HTTP/1.1 specifics.
-- Mozilla Developer Network (MDN): An extensive [guide on HTTP](https://developer.mozilla.org/en-US/docs/Web/HTTP) with detailed explanations and examples.
+- **Mozilla Developer Network (MDN)**: An extensive [guide on HTTP](https://developer.mozilla.org/en-US/docs/Web/HTTP) with detailed explanations and examples.
-- W3C Specifications: The World Wide Web Consortium's [official documentation](https://www.w3.org/Protocols/) on web standards, including HTTP.
+- **W3C Specifications**: The World Wide Web Consortium's [official documentation](https://www.w3.org/Protocols/) on web standards, including HTTP.

-# Setting the Stage for Building Our Own HTTP Server
+## Setting the Stage for Building Our Own HTTP Server

 Rolling out our own rudimentary HTTP server using Python’s socket library can be an illuminating journey.
 This foundational example will attempt to demystify the dance between HTTP and its underlying protocol, TCP.